annacjacobson/207_FinalProject_Askeladden/README.md

 ### 3. W207 Final Project - Initial Dataset Creation.ipynb
 This notebook includes the processing of the two original datasets (troll tweets and real news tweets) into the combined dataset used in the main notebook.

-### 4. W207 Final Project - Production Pipeline.ipynb
+### 4. W207 Final Project - GridSearch.ipynb
-This notebook includes the production pipeline for parameter optimization using GridSearchCV.
+This notebook includes the pipeline for parameter optimization using GridSearchCV.

 ### 5. W207 Final Project - Presentation.pdf
 Slide deck from in-class presentation of project.